-- 1. Respond effectively to readings and a variety of visual art forms through the correct use of English language conventions and mechanics. - 2.
-Employ established critiquing methods through the analysis of historical and contemporary works of art, craft and design. - 3.
+- 1. Construct and communicate meaning in visual art and design mediums. - 2.
+Employ established critiquing methods through the analysis of art, craft, and design. - 3.
 Develop practices that include research and critical thinking. - 4.
-Develop and write an academic-level essay that is based upon the correct incorporation of research, argumentation and formatting. - 5.
+Develop and write an academic level essay that consists of research, argumentation and formatting. - 5.
 Complete class assignments in a manner that reflects effective time, workload and resource management.